Highly Diversified. Strategically Concentrated.

 St. Louis regional industrial base is highly diversified but also enjoys strong areas of concentration, including beverages, pharmaceuticals, chemicals, detergents, aerospace, metals, and petroleum products.
 Major companies with production facilities in the St. Louis region or occupying large blocks of warehouse space include General Motors, Boeing, Anheuser-Busch InBEV, Mallinckrodt, Procter & Gamble, Dial-Henkel, Reckitt-Benckiser, Phillips 66, US Steel, Worldwide Technology, and many more.

 The St. Louis region has been a leader in aircraft and auto manufacturing for the past hundred years, and today supports major facilities of Boeing and General Motors and their suppliers.
 These operations include aircraft manufacturing – which is unique to St. Louis among its peer MSAs – as well as light truck and utility vehicle manufacturing and nonferrous metal foundries.
-St. Louis has a high concentration of both materials engineers and aerospace engineers with location quotients (LQ) of 1.80 and 1.79 respectively.
+St. Louis has a high concentration of aerospace engineers, with a location quotient (LQ) of 3.83.
 Location quotients indicate concentrations of occupations with an LQ of over 1 meaning that the region has a higher concentration than the national average.
-Production and transportation occupations are strong in the region with logisticians having an LQ of 1.28 and other production occupations at 1.29.
+Production and transportation occupations are strong in the region, which is home to more production occupation and transportation and material moving occupation workers than KC, Louisville and Memphis.
 The transportation, distribution and logistics cluster continues to be one of the region’s highest growth areas supporting e-commerce and the global supply chain through its multimodal capabilities and strategic location in the nation.

 A Thriving Industrial Real Estate Market